Motor 2040 - Quad Motor Controller

 Connecting Breakouts

-If your breakout has a QW/ST connector JST-SH to JST-SH cable, or you can easily connect any of our I2C Breakout Garden breakouts with a JST-SH to JST-SH cable; coupled with a Qw/ST to Breakout Garden adaptor.
+If your breakout has a QW/ST connector you can plug it in directly with a JST-SH to JST-SH cable, or you can connect older I2C Breakout Garden breakouts with a JST-SH to JST-SH cable coupled with a Qw/ST to Breakout Garden adaptor.

 Powering Motor 2040